top of page

-Essentially, as a picture-maker, I am opening myself to narratives that draw from a flood of information, assembling compositions which connect visual correspondences in a symbolic or metaphorical way.
-I am inspired by diverse images/objects anywhere from my own backyard to antique ephemera.
-Religious iconography, ancient illustrations of intellectual evolution and traditional clothing.
+As a picture-maker, I open myself to narratives that draw from a flood of information, assembling compositions which connect visual correspondences in a symbolic or metaphorical way.
+I am inspired by diverse images and objects that can reside anywhere from my own backyard to antique ephemera.
+Religious iconography.
+Ancient depictions of intellectual evolution and traditional clothing.
 Shoes.
 Heirloom goats and mathematical graphics.
 Deep historical tragedy, migrations, taking refuge and the sacred.
 Tonalities and vegetable gardens.

-The probability of all being interconnected.
+The preparation of food.
+The probability of all being intertwined.
 Genetic memory.

-Formally, I prefer to work with simple materials such as wood, house paint, oils and gouache.
-This helps to express the pull of historical folk arts .
-My obsession with color is a reference to these varying styles which often employ powerful colors.
-It is also a desire to create a harmonious tension through color relationships, resulting in a perceivable visual energy.
+I generally work with familiar materials such as wood, house paint, oils, watercolor, and gouache.
+Inspired by various folk art forms, I often employ strong colors.
+I hope to create a harmonious tension through color relationships, resulting in a perceivable visual energy.

 KAREN BOZIK IS AN ARTIST WHO CURRENTLY RESIDES IN